11 Things That Should Be On Your Divorce Preparation Checklist

 Of course, you're eventually going to have to tell your spouse that you want a divorce.
 This is a tricky subject, and you might not have an easy time coming up with the words.
 Even so, you must tell your spouse that you want out of the marriage.
 While there is no “right” time to talk about divorce, try to do this when you're close to being ready to move forward with everything else or have a good idea of your next steps so that you won't be left scrambling trying to figure out what to do.

 Many people place this toward the end of a divorce checklist, but it makes sense somewhere near the middle.
 There is a lot that needs to be done once you've started the divorce process.
-If you have an abusive spouse, you can even leave the house with authorities' help.
+If you have an abusive spouse, you can even leave the house with the authorities' help.

-10. Focus On Self-Care
+10. Focus on self-care

 The process of divorce can be difficult and take a toll on mental and physical health.
 For this reason, you need to spend some time focusing on self-care.
 This can involve eating healthily, getting enough sleep, engaging in hobbies that you enjoy, taking a long shower or bath, exercising in whatever ways you most enjoy, and so on.
 You're likely going to feel emotionally drained during the divorce process in many ways, but you can feel a bit better by ensuring that you're taking care of yourself.
 Getting over a divorce will take time, but you can feel better by looking after your health.